vgl-hub/gfastats/README.md

 - Average degree
 - Number of connected components, and length of the largets connected component
 - Number of dead ends
 - Number of disconnected components, and their total length
+- Number of bubbles

 Metrics for each scaffold/contig can be generated with the `--seq-report` flag.